nicklockwood/layout/README.md

 <UITextView dataDetectorTypes="phoneNumber, link"/>
 ```

 There is no need to wrap multiple OptionSet values in square brackets, as you would in Swift.
-As with enums, OptionSet value names cannot be used outside of the expression that sets them.
+As with enums, OptionSet value names cannot be used outside of the expression that sets them unless they are prefixed with the type name.

 ## Arrays